Skip to main content

 warning

-• Please note that the host computer does not support Chinese names for WIFI, and does not support dual-band WIFI (2.4G and 5G combined)
+• Please note that the host computer does not support WiFi with Chinese names and does not support dual-band WiFi (2.4G and 5G combined)

-• The place indicated by the red arrow is the WIFI antenna interface
+• The red arrow points to the WiFi antenna interface

 tip

-• After installing the system card, you can proceed to the next step, connect to the host computer via SSH
+• After installing the system card, proceed to the next step: connecting to the host via SSH

-Please proceed to the next step: SSH Connect to Host Computer
+1. Power the host computer.
+At this point, your host computer is ready to boot up!!!
+Please proceed to the next step: SSH Connect to Host

 Loading...